 This Rhubarb Gin Sour Cocktail adds a flavor twist to the classic craft cocktail.
 Made with gin, lemon juice, egg white, and homemade rhubarb syrup, this cocktail is sure to become a new favorite.

-The Gin Sour cocktail is a classic for a reason.
-It’s the perfect balance of sweet and sour with a creamy element from the egg white (which is optional).
-I added a spin on this classic by adding some fresh rhubarb syrup in place of the usual simple syrup or sugar.
+I love this twist on the classic The Gin Sour cocktail because it's the perfect balance of sweet and sour with a creamy element from the egg white (which is optional).
+I added a spin to this classic by adding some fresh rhubarb syrup in place of the usual simple syrup or sugar.
 It creates a unique and delicious flavor combination that is perfect with gin.

 How to Make A Rhubarb Gin Sour Cocktail